D-Generation-S/Samory/README.md

 ## Special Thanks

-Special Thank to [Kenney][kenney] for making so manny assets free to use.
+Special Thank to [Kenney][kenney] for making so many assets free to use.
 This game does use sound effects and image assets.
 Also a big thank to "Abstraction" for making his awesome [music][music] free to use.

 ## License